Trial begins of 94 charged with plotting UAE state overthrow

 But some UAE Islamists, inspired by the successes of counterparts in countries such as Egypt and Tunisia, have stepped up their activities, angering the authorities in a country where no political opposition is permitted.

-As about 100 relatives of the defendants gathered in a car park waiting to be bussed to the court to attend the hearing, many denied their family members belonged to the Brotherhood or that there had been a plot to topple the government.
+As about 100 relatives of the defendants gathered in a car park waiting to be bussed to the court to attend the hearing, many denied their family members belonged to the Brotherhood.

-"My father is not a member of the Muslim Brotherhood...
-What everyone says, it is not true," said 26-year-old Bushra al-Rokn, the daughter of a prominent lawyer who is among the defendants.

-Her brother, brother-in-law, husband and her aunt's husband were all also facing trial, she told reporters.